dhhepting/dhhepting.github.io/_assignments/CS-280/group-assess-humaneness-10m.md

 ### Content Testing

-Meaningful questions considered thoroughly
+Meaningful questions considered thoroughly.

 ### Observations

-Summary of what your group found
+Summary of what your group found.

 ### Recommendations

-Your ideas about how the website could be redesigned to make it more attractive and relevant to students
+Your ideas about how the website could be redesigned to make it more attractive and relevant and more humane to students and other visitors.

 ### Submission

-Submit 1 document (pdf) -- only 1 group member needs to submit.
+* 1 document (pdf) -- only 1 group member needs to submit
 * Target length: 1 or more pages per main navigation link

 {% include grading/main.html %}